IFP Advisors Inc Sells 4,612 Shares of Invesco BulletShares 2024 Corporate Bond ETF (NYSEARCA:BSCO)

-IFP Advisors Inc reduced its position in shares of Invesco BulletShares 2024 Corporate Bond ETF (NYSEARCA:BSCO – Get Rating) by 10.8% in the 4th quarter, HoldingsChannel reports.
+IFP Advisors Inc lowered its position in shares of Invesco BulletShares 2024 Corporate Bond ETF (NYSEARCA:BSCO – Get Rating) by 10.8% in the fourth quarter, HoldingsChannel reports.
 The firm owned 38,254 shares of the company’s stock after selling 4,612 shares during the period.
 IFP Advisors Inc’s holdings in Invesco BulletShares 2024 Corporate Bond ETF were worth $767,000 at the end of the most recent reporting period.

 Invesco BulletShares 2024 Corporate Bond ETF Stock Performance